HomerReid/buff-em/doc/docs/examples/JanusParticles/index.md

 sets the meshing fineness scale to be 1.0 (the default).

 <a name="RenameMesh3D">
-This produces a file named `Sphere.msh.
+This produces a file named `Sphere.msh`.
 To remind myself that this is a volume mesh instead of a surface mesh, I like to rename the file extension to `.vmsh`, and I also like to change the base filename to read `Sphere_637` to remind